mnieber/skandha/README.md

 ### Logging

-By calling `setOptions({logging: true})`, the Skandha library allows you to inspect each facet before and after calling an operation (an operation is any facet member function decorated with @operation).
+By calling `setOptions({logging: true})`, the Skandha library allows you to inspect each facet before and after calling an operation (remember that an operation is any facet member function decorated with @operation).
-Facet members that are decorated with `@data` will be logged in a way that looks similar to what you are used to from Redux:
+This will log Facet members that are decorated with `@data` in a way that looks similar to what you are used to from Redux:

 - before and after each operation, the entire container that holds the facet is logged
-- all decorated data members of each facet in the container are included in the log
+- all data members of each facet in the container are included in the log
 - log entries are nested so that you can see how operation calls are nested

 ### Making facets observable with Mobx

 If you want to render the facets with React then we need to let React know when data changes.
 The [skandha-mobx](http://github.com/mnieber/skandha-mobx) library was created for this purpose.
 It turns each `@data` member into a Mobx property that is either observable or computed.
-This means that if you decorate your render function with `observer` then any changes in the container (in observable facet members) will trigger a re-render:
+By decorating your render function with `observer` you will get a re-render for any changes (in observable facet members) in the container:

 ```
 class TodosCtr {